GSanches77/GSanches77/README.md

 ## About Me

-🎓 Computer Science at Mackenzie University
+🎓 Information Systems at Mackenzie University
-👨‍💻 Passionate about development
+👨‍💻 Passionate about development and data
 🌐 Fluent in English
-🎯 Goal: Become a full-stack developer

 ## I Code With
 <div>